outcatcher/SillyTavern-KoboldModelSwitcher-Server/README.md

 ## Known limitations

-1. We expect `basePath` to contain both kobold executable and models (for `GET /models` endpoint)
+1. `defaultArgs` can contain arguments breaking our work with KoboldCpp.

-    Will be changed in future to search for executable in PATH first OR/AND make binary path configurable.
+    E.g. `--port` will change port KoboldCpp is listening on, but we will still expect it to be available on `localhost:5001`.

 ## Security considerations

 No arguments passed via API are passed to the shell. \
 All arguments passed to koboldcpp binary are escaped by standard NodeJS measures. \
-Value of `model` contain absolute path or path with parent directory (`..`), potentially allowing koboldcpp to use *any* model in the system.
+Value of `model` contain absolute path or path with parent directory (`..`), potentially allowing koboldcpp to use _any_ model in the system.

 ## License